atrodo/teaching_robots_drumming/_posts/2019-08-09-random-numbers-caused-more-problems.md

 ---
-layout: default
+layout: post
+title: "That Time Random Numbers Caused More Problems Than They Solve"
-title:  "Chaotic Rhubarb"
+alt_title:  "Chaotic Rhubarb"
 song: "Chaotic Resolve by Plumb"
 ---